 Polycarbonate Roof Sheets

 Polycarbonate is a versatile material used extensively as a roof-light glazing.
 It is very resistant to impact, transmits high levels of light and is relatively easy to use.
 Polycarbonate is one of the newer plastics to be used in the construction industry around the world.
-MODEK uses the highest-grade polycarbonate polymer available and modern co-extrusion technology, ensuring a high-quality product and allowing for any transportable length of polycarbonate roof sheets to be made.
+MODEK is a roofing materials supplier that uses the highest-grade polycarbonate polymer available and modern co-extrusion technology, ensuring a high-quality product and allowing for any transportable length of polycarbonate roof sheets to be made.

 Application for Polycarbonate roof sheets